graphql/graphiql/README.md

 graphql property in package.json
 ```

+the file needs to be placed at the project root by default, but you can configure paths per project. see the FAQ below for details.

 Previous versions of this extension support `graphql-config@2` format, which follows [legacy configuration patterns](https://github.com/kamilkisiela/graphql-config/tree/legacy#usage)

 To support language features like "go-to definition" across multiple files, please include `documents` key in the graphql-config default or /per project (this was `includes` in 2.0).
-For example,
+For example:

 ```js
 // graphql.config.js